 You must have heard the phrase ‘children are like sponges’, well babies are too.
 In fact, the learning rate of babies is the fastest it will ever be.
 Just think of how much a baby learns in its first year without any assistance from adults.
 A baby learns to eat solids, crawl and then take her first steps.

 Your baby learns to interpret signals, expressions and also language in her first year.
 She knows the difference between words and other noises.
-She may learn to verbalise a few simple words, but can communicate a long time before she can actually talk, through signals, movement and noises.
-Baby can also learn to read.
+She may learn to verbalise a few simple words but can communicate a long time before she can actually talk, through signals, movement and noises.

 But what are the benefits of starting so young?
 Is it necessary to begin at such an early age, as all children learn to read eventually anyway?
 There definitely are benefits of starting to teach your baby to read early, if the lessons are done in an engaging, fun and unpressured way.
 Here are some of the benefits:

-Easiest time for learning The infant years are the time of greatest learning capacity.
+The infant years are the time of greatest learning capacity.
 Languages are absorbed at a phenomenal rate, but this learning curve decreases at around 5 or 6 years of age.
-It makes sense to tap into this precious time and enhance baby’s brain development.
+It makes sense to tap into this precious time and enhance the baby’s brain development.

-Greater self-confidence and social interaction Learning how to read as babies gives children a self-esteem boost as they can see their achievements at school and take pleasure in them.
+Learning how to read as babies give children a self-esteem boost as they can see their achievements at school and take pleasure in them.
 They are also emotionally stable as they have more time to forge emotional bonds with peers and enjoy playtime.